-- (intransitive, adverb) (US, informal) to adopt a stereotypically masculine approach or course of action
+- (intransitive, adverb) (informal) to adopt a sufficiently resolute approach or course of action

 Example Sentences Including 'man up'

 If I were in charge I'd put a car here to cover the approach track and a man up here with night glasses and a radio.

 In English money it would be close to three thousand pounds, sufficient to set a man up in luxury for life.

 The Grail Quest (3) HERETIC (2004)

 Luke Power also ran amok and rebounding defender Chris Johnson did as he pleased against Brent Guerra, who failed to chase and man up.